Rocky: The Ultimate Film Franchise!

 It is a 2015 American sports drama film directed by Ryan Coogler, who co-wrote the screenplay with Aaron Covington.

-It is the first spin-off of and is the seventh installment in the Rocky franchise.
+It is the first spin-off of and the seventh overall installment in the Rocky franchise.

-In the film, amateur boxer Adonis Creed (played by Jordan) is trained and mentored by Rocky Balboa (Stallone), the former rival turned friend of Adonis' father, Apollo Creed.
+In the film, amateur boxer Adonis Creed (Michael B. Jordan) is trained and mentored by Rocky Balboa, the former rival turned friend of Adonis' father, Apollo Creed.

-Although Rocky Balboa (2006) was considered the end of the franchise, Metro-Goldwyn-Mayer (MGM) hired Coogler in 2013 to develop a Rocky spin-off.
+Although Rocky Balboa (2006) was considered the end of the franchise, MGM hired Coogler in 2013 to develop a Rocky spin-off centered on Apollo’s son.

-Creed had its premiere on November 19th 2015 at the Regency Village Theater in Los Angeles and was released in the United States on November 25th by Warner Bros Pictures to coincide with the 40th anniversary of the date of the opening scene in the first film.
+Creed had its premiere on November 19th 2015 at the Regency Village Theater in Los Angeles and was released in the United States on November 25th by Warner Bros Pictures, coinciding with the 40th anniversary of the date of the opening scene in the first film.

-It grossed $173 million worldwide and received widespread acclaim from critics, who praised Coogler's direction, the screenplay and acting performances.
+It grossed about $173 million worldwide and received widespread acclaim from critics, who praised Coogler's direction, the screenplay and the acting performances.

-Among its accolades, it was selected by National Board of Review as one of the top ten films of 2015, while Stallone won the National Board of Review Award for Best Supporting Actor, the Critics' Choice Award for Best Supporting Actor and Golden Globe Award for Best Supporting Actor in a Motion Picture and was nominated for the Academy Award for Best Supporting Actor.
+Among its accolades, it was selected by the National Board of Review as one of the top ten films of 2015, while Stallone won multiple supporting-actor awards and was nominated for the Academy Award for Best Supporting Actor.

 The film was followed by Creed II (2018) and Creed III (2023).

-The film is the first film in the franchise to have been produced by Sylvester Stallone.
+It is also the first film in the franchise to credit Sylvester Stallone as a producer.

 8. Creed II (2018)

-It was also a commercial success, grossing $214 million worldwide.
+It was also a commercial success, grossing about $214 million worldwide.

-The film marked Stallone's final appearance in the series as Rocky Balboa as the former confirmed on Instagram that he set the latter into retirement.
+The film marked Stallone's final appearance in the series as Rocky Balboa, as he later confirmed that he had set the character into retirement.

 9. Creed III (2023)